 What Can Smart Homes Do?

 Smart homes can do nearly anything with the right upgrades.
-Bill Gates’ home tracks inhabitants via microchip to understand their habits and preferences to automatically turn on lights, play their favorite songs, and more.
-For homeowners with a realistic budget, this might mean remote controlled light bulbs, security systems with remote-access cameras, smart locks that can be controlled from anywhere, and refrigerators that can help with meal planning based on the food inside.
+Bill Gates’ home tracks inhabitants via the microchip to understand their habits and preferences to automatically turn on lights, play their favorite songs, and more.
+For homeowners with a realistic budget, this might mean remote-controlled light bulbs, security systems with remote-access cameras, smart locks that can be controlled from anywhere, and refrigerators that can help with meal planning based on the food inside.
 Smart products don’t just offer the allure of convenience; they also promote sustainability, money savings, and increased security and safety.

 Outfit Your Home With Smart Technology

 With all the benefits smart homes offer, you might think it would be difficult to upgrade yours.
 It’s actually quite easy, especially with financing available.
 MLM Incorporated has helped countless homeowners convert to smart technology, and we can incorporate it into your residential renovation or new construction project.
-Call MLM Incorporated today at 504-322-7050 for a free quote on residential services.
+Call MLM Incorporated today at 504-322-7050 for a quote on residential services.